Farmer Brothers

 Farmer Bros.
-Co. is an American coffee foodservice company based in Northlake, Texas.
+Co. is an American coffee foodservice company based in Fort Worth, Texas.
 The company specializes in the manufacture and distribution of coffee, tea, and approximately 300 other foodservice items used by restaurants and other establishments.
-D. Deverl Maserang II serves as the President and CEO of the company.
+John Moore serves as the company's president and chief executive officer.

 Company history

 In 1912, Roy E. Farmer started a small business roasting coffee beans and selling them door to door in Los Angeles, California.
 Following a decade of success, Farmer incorporated in 1923 while simultaneously expanding the scope of the company to include the sale of coffee equipment, marked by the acquisition of Western Urn Manufacturing.
-As the company grew, they began opening branch locations throughout California, quickly establishing a notable presence in developing San Francisco.
+As the company grew, it began opening branch locations throughout California, quickly establishing a notable presence in developing San Francisco.
 Starting in the 1930s, Farmer Brothers diversified to include the sale and distribution of not just coffee beans and equipment, but a wider selection of supporting foodservice items.
+By 1939, the company was roasting and selling more than 3 million pounds of coffee a year.

+In 1942, the Farmer Brothers plant retooled to support the war effort, with female machinists producing highly technical parts and equipment to supply the military.
+In 1949, the company opened a 20-acre, state-of-the-art headquarters and production facility in Torrance, California, increasing its sales to more than 14 million pounds of coffee a year.

-When Roy E. Farmer died in 1951 at age 59, his son, Roy F. Farmer assumed control of the company.
-The transition proved hard on the company as the younger Farmer was forced to take the company public in 1952.
+When Roy E. Farmer died in 1951 at the age of 59, his son, Roy F. Farmer assumed control of the company.
+The transition proved hard on the company as the younger Farmer was forced to take the company public in 1952. listed on the NASDAQ market under the symbol FARM.
 As Roy F. settled, he was able to greatly improve production efficiency and increase profit margins.
+The company expanded its portfolio to include herbs, spices and seasonings in 1963 and launched its Office Coffee Division in 1972, before expanding nationwide in 1988.

-In the following years of Roy F. Farmer's tenure as chairman, CEO, and president, the company reached a peak of $240 million in sales in 1998.
-At this point, the company had nearly 100 branches in 29 states in the Western US.
-At this same time, however, the company became mired in shareholder unrest; shareholders demanded greater transparency into the company's operations and market strategy, wanted executives to work with Wall Street analysts, and wanted independent directors added to the board.
+In the following years of Roy F. Farmer's tenure as chairman, chief executive officer and president, the company reached a peak of $240 million in sales in 1998.
+At this point, the company had nearly 100 branches in 29 states in the western U.S. At this same time, however, the company became mired in shareholder unrest, Shareholders demanded greater transparency into the company's operations and market strategy, wanted executives to work with Wall Street analysts and sought to add independent directors to the board.
 Despite this, the company remained fairly private and closed to the public.
 At the time of Roy F. Farmer's death in 2004, following a more than 50-year stint heading the company (he was 87) a successor had not been named.